-(Mark One) ANNUAL REPORT PU JRSUANT TO SECTIO ON 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 193 34 . , Fort he fiscal year ended December 31, OR 2020 ☐ TRANSITION REPORT T PURSUANT TO SE CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 ( Commission File Number 001-3751 1 Sunrun Inc. (Exact na nme of Registrant as specified in its s Charter) ı (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 225 Bush Street, Suite 1400 5 San Francisco, California 9410 4 (Addres s of principal executive offices and Zi ip Code) (415) 580-6900 (Registra ant's telephone number, including are ea code) Securities registered pursuant to Se ection 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which re gistered Common Stock, \$0.0001 par value per share RUN Nasdaq Global Select Market Securities registered pursuant to Se ection 12(g) of the Act: None Indicate by check mark if the Regist rant is a well-known seasone ed issuer, as defined in Rule 405 of th ne Securities Act.
-Yes 🗷 No □ Indicate by check mark if the Regist rant is not required to file rep orts pursuant to Section 13 or 15(d) of the Act.
-Yes □ No 🗷 13 or 15(d) of the Securities Exchange Act of 1 and (2) has been subject to such filing requirer ule 405 of Regulation S-T (§ 232.405 of this chapter) during the pr te Web site, if any, every Interactive Data File r receding 12 months (or for such shorter period accelerated filer, a smaller reporting company, ompany", and "emerging growth company" in R Large accelerated filer × Accelerated filer Non-accelerated filer □ (Do not check it f a smaller reporting company) Smaller reporting company Emerging growth company If an emerging growth company. ind icate by check mark if the re gistrant has elected not to use the ex tended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+(Mark One) - ■ ANNUAL REPORT PURSUA NT TO SECTIO ON 13 OR 15(d) OF THE SEC CURITIES EXCHANGE E ACT OF 1934 For t he fiscal year ended December 31, OR 2021 ☐ TRANSITION REPORT PURS SUANT TO SEC CTION 13 OR 15(d) OF THE SECURITIES EXCHA NGE ACT OF 1934 C Commission File Number 001-3751 1 Ca.wa.la.a Sunrun Inc. (Exact na me of Registrant as specified in its s Charter) - Delaware • 26-284171 1 (State or other juris incorporation or org (I.R.S.
+Employer Identification No.) 225 Bush Street, Suite 1400 5 San Francisco, California 9410 4 (Addres s of principal executive offices and Zi p Code) (415) 580-6900 (Registra ant's telephone number, including are a code) Securities registered pursuant to Section 12(l b) of the Act: Title of each class Trading Symbol(s) Name of each eyeh ange on which registered Common Stock, \$0.0001 par value ner share Trading Symbol(s) RUN Name of each exchange on which registered Nasdaq Global Select Market Securities registered pursuant to Section 12(g Indicate by check mark if the Registrant is a v -, d issuer, as defined in Rule 405 of th e Securities Act.
+Yes N lo □ Indicate by check mark if the Registrant is no Indicate by check mark whether the Registral preceding 12 months (or for such shorter per 90 days.
+Yes ☑ No □ Indicate by check mark whether the Registral submitted and posted pursuant to Rule 405 o Registrant was required to submit and post s of Regulation S-T (§ 232.405 of this chapter) during the pr Indicate by check mark whether the Registral growth company.
+See the definition of "large Exchange Act.
+(Check one): Large accelerated filer × Accelerated filer Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting g company Emerging growth company If an emerging growth company, indicate by of financial accounting standards provided pursi ended transition period for co omplying with any new or revised Indicate by check mark whether the registran financial reporting under Section 404(b) of the report.
+Indicate by check mark whether the Registrar nt is a shell compan y (as defined in Rule 12b-2 of the Ex change Act).
+Yes 🗆 No  x The aggregate market value of the voting and stock on The Nasdaq Stock Market on, June Registrant, based on the closi ing price of the shares of common